Khinwasar

-Khinwasar or Kheenwasar or Khiwasar is a village in Laxmangarh tehsil in Sikar district of Rajasthan state in India.
-It is located at a distance of 15 km east of Laxmangarh.
-It gets name from the founder person named Khinwa Thori, a Hindu Jat, about 200 years back.
+Khinwasar or Khiwasar is a village in Sikar district of Indian state of Rajasthan.
+It is located at a distance of 15 km east of Laxmangarh which is village's Tehsil too.
+It was founded about 200 years back.
 Village has got some signs of old habitations.

-It has a population of 2,240 people, half of whom are Jats.
-Major Jat gotra of the village is Chilka about 100 families.
-All Chilka people are believed to have spread from this village.
-Other Jat Gotras living in the village with number of families are Mahla (6), Kaler (2), Bhinchar (7), Bhakar (4), Sewda (1), and Kajala (8).

-Other castes are Rajput (50), Brahman (6), Muslim (50), Meghwal (50), Gusain (20) and Meenas (10).

 Demographics

 Of 2,240 people, 1,174 are males and 1,066 are females.
 There are 367 households, making it 6.10 people per household.